High-Performance-IO/capio/README.md

 - `CAPIO_LOG_LEVEL` this environment tells both server and application the log level to use.
 This variable works only if `-DCAPIO_LOG=TRUE` was specified during cmake phase.
 - `CAPIO_LOGFILE` This environment variable is defined only for capio_posix applications and specifies the logfile name to which capio will log to.
+If this variable is not defined, capio will log by default to `posix_thread_*.log`.
+An equivalent is available on capio server with option `-l`
-If this variable is not defined, capio will log by default to stderr.
+  - `CAPIO_LOGDIR` This environment variable is defined only for capio_posix applications and specifies the directory name to which capio will log to.
+If this variable is not defined, capio will log by default to `capio_logs`.
+An eqivalent is available on capio server with option `-d`

 ## How to inject streaming capabilities into your workflow